-8.2 Preparation for HV work
+8.2.
+Preparation for HV work

-Prior to any HV Switching Sheets (FRM-00438) being prepared, the worker/s requiring access to the equipment shall discuss the task requirements with the Switching Coordinator and Operator to confirm that the scope of work is understood and all safety and operational requirements have been met.
+Prior to any High Voltage Switching Sheets (FRM-00438) being prepared, the worker/s requiring access to the Electrical Equipment shall discuss the task requirements with the Switching Coordinator and Operator to confirm that the scope of work is understood and all safety and operational requirements have been met.
 For example: